jlaw9/rl_materials/README.md

 The code to optimize crystal structures for thermodynamic stability is in the folder `examples/crystal_stability`.
 Please see [this README](https://github.com/jlaw9/rlmolecule/tree/crystal_reward/examples/crystal_stability) for more details.

-Much of this code is specific to the HPC system available at NREL which relies on the SQL database called "Yuma".
-Below are instructures to modify the code to run in different environments.

-We are actively developing the [graphenv](https://github.com/NREL/graph-env) library which is much more general purpose and enables scalability via the popular RLLib library.
-We will soon update this README with a link to an updated version of this repo that uses `graphenv`.

 This library was first used for molecule optimization, hence the package name `rlmolecule`.
 The molecule optimization code has been removed.
 Please see [rlmolecule](https://github.com/NREL/rlmolecule) if interested.

+Some of this code is specific to the HPC system available at NREL which relies on the SQL database called "Yuma".
+The README linked to above has instructures to modify the code to run in different environments.

+We are actively developing the [graphenv](https://github.com/NREL/graph-env) library which is much more general purpose and enables scalability via the popular RLLib library.
+We will soon update this README with a link to an updated version of this repo that uses `graphenv`.

 ## Installation